juzeon/fast-mail-bomber/README.md

 When getting nodes, unavailable providers previously added will be automatically added to a dead list and will not be used.

 Duplicate nodes will be automatically removed.

+You can also use built-in providers and nodes and skip this step.

 ### 3. Starting to bomb